zlatanvasovic/hackwork/README.md

 - `development` for complete error reporting
 - `production` for minimal error reporting

 By default it's `development`.
-You should set it per your needs.
+You should change it if your site is for production.

 ### Helpers